Sagnik Chatterjee

 • Mar'22: Poster presented at QIP'22.

-• Dec'21: Organized and conducted QISE'21 colocated with FSTTCS'21.
+• Dec'21: Organized and conducted the QISE'21 workshop at FSTTCS'21.

 • Aug'21: Teaching Assistant for Modern Algorithm Design.